 What if you really want to see the Panama Canal but time and/or money are a concern?
 Read on as I explain your options to experience this 48-mile man-made wonder.

 There are three ways to “do” a Panama Canal cruise.
-You can cruise a partial Panama canal cruise, round-trip from a Florida cruise port and shorter in length than a full transit – usually 10-12 days.
 These are offered by a handful of mainstream and premium cruise lines.
 Princess does several throughout the year as does Norwegian.
 Also, for repositioning to Australia or a world cruise, you’ll find Carnival, Crystal, Cunard, Holland America and others heading out on a full transit.

 Your third choice is also a full transit but it’s shorter in length and starts or ends in Costa Rica or Colon, Panama.
 Air arrangements can be a little more involved but it’s easily set up.
 This is one time where booking cruise line air might be the least stressful option, especially for newbie cruisers.